-CL:AIRE, with the support of an industry working group, has developed a gas protection verification accreditation scheme.
-The scheme seeks to raise standards in membrane inspection, verification and reporting and provide all stakeholders involved in land contamination management with enough confidence that risks associated with ground gases have been adequately managed.
-The scheme will be launched in early 2021.
+In 2021, CL:AIRE, with the support of an industry working group, launched the Gas Protection Verification Accreditation Scheme (GPVS).
+The scheme seeks to raise standards in membrane inspection, verification and reporting and provide all stakeholders involved in land contamination management with enough confidence that risks associated with ground gases have been adequately managed (www.claire.co.uk/gpvs).